 From panty raids to riots, Carbondale After Dark (1982) is a profusely illustrated anthology of history, essays and short stories centered on Southern Illinois University and Carbondale, Illinois, in the 1960s and ’70s, when that sleepy little college town in the Midwest became a hippie haven and radical outpost during the 1960s and ’70s.
 Some call that Carbondale’s golden age, while others say it was the city’s hippie phase.
 Either way, it left a mark on the town and those who went through those tumultuous times, and it remains a period of interest to those who came after.

-The third edition preserves the original text and layout, “warts and all,” while some photos have been remastered to improve clarity.
-A hardback edition is being issued that is suitable for libraries and makes a great gift.
+The third edition preserves the original text and layout, warts and all, while some photos have been remastered to improve clarity.
+The hardback edition is suitable for libraries and makes a great gift.
 The ebook and PDF versions are also striking because they can be viewed as seamless double-page spreads, which highlights the graphics and layout.